jupyter/nbconvert/docs/source/architecture.rst

 Templates
 ---------

-Most Exporters in nbconvert are a subclass of `TemplateExporter`, which make use of `jinja`_ to render a notebook into the destination format.
+Most Exporters in nbconvert are a subclass of ``nbconvert.exporters.templateexporter.TemplateExporter``, which make use of `jinja`_ to render a notebook into the destination format.

 Nbconvert templates can be selected from the command line with the ``--template``